Betty G. Miller: Death and legacy

 Miller died on December 3, 2012, of sepsis, which led to kidney failure.
 She was survived by her partner of 25 years, Nancy Creighton.
+Creighton was also a creative and met Miller through Spectrum.
+Creighton now shares Miller's work and information about her life to keep her legacy alive.

 The Betty G. Miller Fellowship Award was named in her honor; it provides financial assistance to deaf women pursuing doctorate degrees at Gallaudet University.